my-org-hu/aks-secure-baseline/06-gitops.md

 * the workload's namespace named `a0008`

 1. Get the cluster name.
+The variable aks is the resouce group name for the AKS cluster you have deployed.

    ```bash
    echo $aks